placeholder

 • For most people, exposure to extreme heat is a bigger risk to health than exposure to wildfire smoke.
 If you cannot get cool inside, go outside even if there is smoke.
 Be prepared for extreme heat.

-• Wildfire Smoke and COVID-19
+• Wildfire smoke and COVID-19

 Expand